tinolangaso23/Smart-Contract-Management---ETH-AVAX/README.md

 * Basic understanding of Ethereum and Avalanche blockchain ecosystems

 ## Usage
-1. Ensure you have MetaMask installed for Ethereum interaction.
+1. Make sure MetaMask is installed in order to communicate with Ethereum.
-2. Deploy the provided Solidity smart contract on a compatible Ethereum or Avalanche network.
+2. Install the given Solidity smart contract on an Avalanche or Ethereum network that is compatible.
-3. Connect your MetaMask wallet to the deployed smart contract.
+3. Link your MetaMask wallet to the smart contract that has been deployed.
-4. Interact with the ATM functionalities through the provided React frontend.
+4. Use the given React frontend to interact with the ATM's features.

 ## Smart Contract Details
 The Solidity smart contract implements basic ATM functionalities including deposit and withdrawal operations.
 It also includes error handling for insufficient balance during withdrawal.